en

 Inside Nishio City History Park

 The city of Nishio was once a well-fortified city.
-The original castle was built during the Kamakura Period in the 13th century and was called Saijo Castle.
-In 1585 after having captured the castle, Tokugawa Ieyasu, the famous unifier and ruler of Japan, had the castle strengthened and the name changed to Nishio Castle.
+Saijo Castle was the original castle was built during the Kamakura Period in the 13th century.
+Saijo Castle was captured by Ieyasu Tokugawa in 1585.
+After the capture, the famous unifier the castle strengthened and changed the name to Nishio Castle.

-Following the Meiji Restoration in 1868, Nishio Castle was dismantled in 1872 and a park was created on its grounds.
-Two of the original gates were left intact and in 1996 some parts of the castle were reconstructed including a three-story Yagura watchtower and the Nishio City Historical Park was created.
-Further parts of the castle were reconstructed in 2014 and 2020.
+Following the Meiji Restoration in 1868, Nishio Castle was dismantled in 1872 and a park was built on its grounds.
+Two of the original gates were left intact, and in 1996 some parts of the castle were reconstructed, including a three-story Yagura watchtower.
+Thus, the Nishio City Historical Park was created.
+Additional parts of the castle were reconstructed in 2014 and 2020.

 Nishio City History Park (西尾市歴史公園)